27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 Lake Placid is a favorite spot among anglers in the city.
 This lake is suitable for anglers of all ages and levels.
 Largemouth bass and white crappie are the most sought-after species here.
 Sunfish species, such as Bluegill and Redear, are abundant here.

 These are excellent catches for a novice.
-Fishing is allowed here via a boat ramp; access to a designated bank part is also allowed during fishing.
+Fishing is allowed here via a boat ramp; access to a designated bank part is also permitted during fishing.

 • Entry fee: Free.